Find a location

-When to Seek Dental Help with Baby Teeth
+When to Seek Dental Help for Baby Teeth | Pediatric Dental Care

-1. Delayed Eruption
+Delayed Baby Tooth Eruption

 Typically, the first baby tooth appears between 6 to 12 months of age.
 By the age of 3, most children have a full set of 20 primary teeth.
 However, just as children develop at different rates, the timeline for tooth eruption varies.

-If your child hasn’t had their first tooth by the age of 18 months, it might be a good time to consult with a dentist.
+If your child hasn’t had their first tooth by the age of 18 months, it might be a good time to consult with a local dentist.
 They can help determine if there are any underlying issues and provide guidance on the next steps.

-2. Premature Loss of Baby Teeth
+Premature Loss of Baby Teeth

 While it’s normal for kids to lose their baby teeth, losing them too early due to trauma or decay can cause potential alignment issues for the permanent teeth.
 If your child loses a tooth prematurely, it’s advisable to see your dentist.
 They might recommend a space maintainer to ensure that the adjacent teeth don’t shift into the gap, preserving space for the incoming permanent tooth.

-5. Prolonged Thumb-Sucking or Pacifier Use
+Prolonged Thumb-Sucking or Pacifier Use

 Most children outgrow the thumb-sucking or pacifier phase by the age of 3 or 4.
-However, prolonged dependency can influence the shape of the mouth and alignment of the teeth.
+However, prolonged dependency can influence the shape of the mouth and the alignment of the teeth.

 Teeth sensitivity or pain is more than just an uncomfortable sensation; it’s the body’s way of indicating that there could be an underlying dental concern that needs attention.
 When your child mentions pain or sensitivity, especially during the consumption of hot, cold, or sweet foods and drinks, it’s crucial to address the issue promptly and seek professional advice.